Olympus E-620 vs E-M10

 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-620 does not provide wifi capability.

 Both the E-620 and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the E-M10 was followed by the Olympus E-M10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-620 and E-M10 can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Olympus E-M10 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-620 better than the Olympus E-M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.